jolly-roger/cubic-scroll/README.md

 ## API

 ### handleLinkClick
-Scroll to anchor, that is linked to event target.
+Scrolls to anchor, that is linked to event target.
 It has following parameters:
 * **e** - DOM click event
 * **opts** - configuration options
   * **scrollView** - scrollable view on the page, by default document body is used